clowee/OpenSZZ-Cloud-Native/README.md

 The output is a csv file containing for each identified <i>BugInducingCommit</i> the corresponding
 <i>BugFixingCommit</i>, the <i>issueType</i> and the involved changed file.

+A dataset including the analysis of 33 projects, has been published in 2019 [2].

 # Standalone Application